 Ensure that join() is not used on a thread before it is started since this will throw an exception.

-When using Pipe() in conjunction with threads, restrict the writing of a single pipe to a single thread, and similarly for reading.
+When using pipe() in conjunction with threads, restrict the writing of a single pipe to a single thread, and similarly for reading.

 Multiprocessing Model